Orient Foundation

 Formation:

-Between 1976 and 1979, three of the founding trustees of the Foundation worked together to produce the internationally acclaimed four hour, feature documentary, Tibet: A Buddhist Trilogy, co-financed by the Arts Council of Great Britain. www.tibetantrilogy.org.uk
+Between 1976 and 1979, three of the founding trustees of the Foundation worked together to produce the internationally acclaimed four hour, feature documentary, Tibet: A Buddhist Trilogy, co-financed by the Arts Council of Great Britain.
+(See: www.tibetantrilogy.org.uk.)

 The Foundation was incorporated and registered with the Charity Commission of England and Wales in 1983.
 Since the Foundation’s formation, revenues from the worldwide distribution in cinemas and from DVD and TV sales of Tibet: A Buddhist Trilogy have been dedicated in support of the Foundation’s documentation programmes.
 Revenues from its publications also support the Foundation’s programmes.

-Also in 1993, with support from the Ford Foundation, the Foundation established twenty-four fully equipped multimedia documentation centres and libraries in the major Tibetan educational centres of India and Nepal.
+Also in 1993, with support from the Ford Foundation, the Foundation established twenty-four fully equipped multimedia documentation centres and libraries in the major Tibetan monasteries of India.
 The project’s archive and administrative hub is housed at the Foundation’s New Media Centre in the library building of the Central University for Tibetan Studies in Sarnath, U.P.
-To date this multimedia documentation programme has resulted in the live recording of a further 14,500 hours of oral commentary to the key classical texts of Indo-Tibetan culture by the greatest masters, scholars, doctors and artists of the 20th century.
-In addition, a still image archive of over 18,000 illustrative photographs has been created and over 600 hours of digital video documentation of the classical arts traditions has been completed.
-This documentation programme was supported by a series of grants from the Ford Foundation, and also by the Directorate General for Development of the European Commission and the Swedish International Development Cooperation Agency.
+To date, the multimedia documentation programme has resulted in the live recording and archiving of 20,500 hours of oral commentary to the key classical texts of Indo-Tibetan culture by the greatest masters, scholars, doctors and artists of the 20th and 21st centuries.
+In addition, a still image archive of over 19,000 photographs has been created and over 900 hours of digital video documentation of the classical arts traditions has been completed.
+This documentation programme, in its early stages, was supported by a series of grants from the Ford Foundation, and also by the Directorate General for Development of the European Commission and the Swedish International Development Cooperation Agency.
+More recently the program has been supported by private donations and by grants from the Prince Claus Fund, the Sir Dorabji Tata Trusts and the Camellia Foundation.

-Throughout the project each partner library has received master and distribution copies of the documentary records created in their educational institution and each partner library has provided continuous access to the documentary materials to their institution’s scholars and students.
+From the start of the project, each partner library received analogue master and distribution copies of the documentary records created in their educational institution and each partner library has provided day-to-day access to the documentary materials to their institution’s scholars and students.

-In 2007, the Foundation completed the digitization of the entire archival collection and distributed digital master and service copies to the partner libraries.
-In January 2010, the Foundation completed the compression of the digital archive into MP3 format (for audio material), MP4 format (for video material) and JPEG format (for photographic material).
-In March 2010, the entire archival collection was distributed to the network of partner libraries.
+In 2007, the Foundation completed the digitization of the entire master analogue collections and in January 2010, the Foundation completed the compression of the entire master digital collections into MP3 format (for audio material), MP4 format (for video material) and JPEG format (for photographic material).

-Throughout the development of the multimedia resource materials the Foundation has followed the technical guidelines as set out by the National Sound Archive of the UK, the National Film and Television Archive of the UK, and UNESCO.
+Throughout the development of both the analogue and digital multimedia resource materials the Foundation has followed the technical guidelines as set out by the National Sound Archive of the UK, the National Film and Television Archive of the UK, and UNESCO.

-In 2000, in a parallel component to the Foundation’s documentation programme in India and Nepal, the Foundation assisted in the formation of the Academy of Classical Arts in Chengdu, southwest China, in partnership with the Ford Foundation (Beijing).
-Since 2000, the academy has been using digital multimedia technologies to document the endangered knowledge and skills of Tibet’s greatest classical painters and sculptors.
-This programme has resulted in the creation of the world’s first online multimedia training resource for apprentice classical artists.
-(See www.aca-learning.org)
+In 2000, in a parallel component to the Foundation’s documentation programmes in India and Nepal, the Foundation assisted in the formation of the Academy of Classical Arts in Chengdu, southwest China, in partnership with the Ford Foundation (Beijing).
+Between 2000 and 2009, supported and guided by Orient Foundation for Arts and Culture, the academy focused on two main objectives: 1/ the multimedia documentation of the endangered knowledge and skills of two of Tibet’s greatest classical painters, Yeshe Sherab in Lhasa and Shawu Tsering in Repkong, and 2/ on providing support for promising young classical artists, so that they could study in the studios of master artists, as full time apprentices.

 Training:

-Since 1997, the Foundation has conducted regular workshops at the Central University for Tibetan Studies for its network of partner libraries.
-These workshops have focused on providing training in multimedia documentation, archival preservation and library distribution methods.
+Since 1997, the Foundation has conducted regular workshops at the Central University for Tibetan Studies for its network of partner monastery and nunnery libraries.
+These workshops have focused on providing training in multimedia documentation, archival conservation and library distribution methods.

 Information Technology Development: